genestack/user-docs/docs/user-guide/doc-odm-user-guide/supported-formats.md

 ```

 ### Attached Files Endpoints

-These are any non-indexed attachment like PDF, PPT etc.

 ⚠️ These files can be searched and queried using only metadata, since they are not indexed.